sanfrancesco/prerendercloud-nodejs/README.md

 ```

 <a name="beforerender-short-circuit-the-remote-call-to-serviceprerendercloud"></a>
-<a id="beforerender-short-circuit-the-remote-call-to-serviceprerendercloud"></a>
+<a id="beforerender-short-circuit-the-remote-call-to-serviceheadless-render-apicom"></a>
-#### beforeRender (short circuit the remote call to service.prerender.cloud)
+#### beforeRender (short circuit the remote call to service.headless-render-api.com)

 Useful for your own caching layer (in conjunction with `afterRender`), or analytics, or dependency injection for testing.
-Is only called when a remote call to service.prerender.cloud is about to be made.
+Is only called when a remote call to service.headless-render-api.com is about to be made.

 ```javascript
 const prerendercloud = require('prerendercloud');